usdot-fhwa-stol/carma-platform/object_visualizer/README.md

 # object_visualizer

-TODO for USER: Add description of package and link to confluence documentation.
+This package provides a node for visualization of carma_perception_msgs/ExternalObjectList and carma_perception_msgs/RoadwayObstacleList msgs.